aimclub/GEFEST/docs/source/faq.rst

     *The GEFEST framework is a modular tool for the generative design of two-dimensional physical objects.*

+.. topic:: Which task of generative design can be solved with GEFEST?

+    *The GEFEST designs the geometrically-encoded structures that interacts with solid media.
+The objective function(s) are estimating using physical simulator.*

 .. topic:: Can I install GEFEST using pip/conda?

     *Not yet, but for easy installing follow the* `instructions`_